simolus3/drift/docs/docs/dart_api/rows.md

 In most cases, generated companion classes are the right tool for updates and inserts.
-If you prefer to use your custom row class for inserts, just make it implement `Insertable<T>`, where `T` is the tye of your row class itself.
+If you prefer to use your custom row class for inserts, just make it implement `Insertable<T>`, where `T` is the type of your row class itself.
 For instance, the previous class could be changed like this:

 ```dart